neils7vt/Project3/README.md

 #
 # A message is displayed to the user: "Do you want to play the game?"
 Enter yes to play (multiple user input variations covered), or no if not (program ends).
 #
 # A menu of options is displayed to the user, enter in just the number of the option to select one.
+If invalid option selected, display error message and ask to continue or not.
 #
 # Options:
 #